 WASHINGTON — The U.S. Department of Agriculture on June 11 adjusted its 2019-20 corn supply and demand forecasts to reflect significant decreases in projected plantings and yields for the 2019 crop.
 The U.S.D.A. in its June World Agricultural Supply and Demand Estimates (WASDE) report forecast corn planted area in 2019 at 89.8 million acres, down 3 million acres from what producers intended to plant as indicated in the Prospective Plantings report issued at the end of March.
 Harvested area for corn in 2019 was projected at 82.4 million acres, down 3 million from the May projection but up 0.7 million acres from 2018.
-The average corn yield in 2019 was projected at 166 bus per acre, down 10 bus per acre from the May outlook and down 10.4 bus per acre from 2018.
-It would be the lowest corn yield since 158.1 bus per acre in 2013.
+The average corn yield in 2019 was projected at 166 bus per acre, down 10 bus from the May outlook and down 10.4 bus from 2018.
+It would be the lowest corn yield since 158.1 bus per acre were harvested in 2013.

 As a result of the lowered harvested area and yield projections, the U.S.D.A. lowered its forecast for 2019 corn production to 13,680 million bus, down 1,350 million bus, or 9%, from its initial outlook for 2019 at 15,030 million bus.
 As projected, the 2019 corn outturn would be down 740 million bus, or 5%, from 14,420 million bus in 2018.
 The 2019 crop was projected to be the smallest since 13,602 million bus in 2015 and would compare with 14,399 million bus as the recent five-year average outturn.

 “Unprecedented planting delays observed through early June are expected to prevent some plantings and reduce yield prospects,” the U.S.D.A. said in commentary accompanying its June WASDE report.